SoftSec-KAIST/Reassessor/artifact/README.md

 [Reassessor](https://github.com/SoftSec-KAIST/Reassessor) is an automated tool to find different types of errors that occur in current existing reassemblers.
-This artifact is designed to run the experiments in our paper. `Reassembly is
+This artifact is designed to run the experiments in our paper, `Reassembly is
-Hard: A Reflection on Challenges and Strategies` which will appear in USENIX Security 2023.
+Hard: A Reflection on Challenges and Strategies`, which will appear in USENIX Security 2023.

 In the first step, we will run the-state-of-art reassemblers, `Ramblr`,